-True to her word, after the war ended and freedom was once again his, the Baroness did bring the young Frenchman to Ibiza in the 50’s, with the help of her cousin, the infamous painter Mariano Tur de Montis.
+True to her word, after the war ended and freedom was once again his, the Baroness did bring the young Frenchman to Ibiza in the 50’s, with the help of her cousin, the famous painter Mariano Tur de Montis.

 Thus began a friendship that would last forever.

 Maurice quickly fell in love with the virgin paradise and came back frequently throughout his life, always with his family.

 His daughter Camila came to Ibiza for the first time

 when she was just two years old.